 • Final Injunctions – issued after a trial and serves as a lasting resolution.

-• Freezing Injunctions – mostly used in fraud cases, this is used to prevent a defendant from disposing of assets that could impact the case.
+• Freezing Injunctions – mostly used in fraud cases, this is used to prevent a defendant from the disposal of assets that could impact the case.

 • Search Orders – mostly used in intellectual property or fraud cases, this allows the applicant access to the other parties’ premises to search and seize evidence.